Non-starchy veggie recipes

 From a high fibre and water content to a range of essential vitamins and minerals, all vegetables have an impressive nutrient profile and are important for good health.
 They also offer protection against a number of chronic illnesses, such as diabetes, stroke and heart disease.

-The Australian Dietary Guidelines recommend that we eat five serves vegetables each day.
-On WW, you'll add 1 Point for every serve of non-starchy veggies you eat.
+The Australian Dietary Guidelines recommend that we eat five serves of vegetables each day.

 There are two main categories of vegetables including starchy and non-starchy.
 Non-starchy types include cauliflower, tomatoes and carrots, while starchy types include potatoes and corn.
 The key difference between the two is the total content of starch—a type of carbohydrate.